TheDragonSkull/Sun-Blinded-Mod/README.md

 - Behavior
   * Can be equipped in the helmet helmet slot or in a Curios slot.
   * When equipped in a Curios slot, the sunglasses can be toggled up or down using a dedicated keybind.
 When toggled up, they behave as if they were not equipped.
+  * Certain mobs can spawn wearing sunglasses (random color), making them immune to sunlight and causing them to drop the sunglasses upon death.

  ![sunglasses](https://github.com/user-attachments/assets/f562c799-17e9-4fdc-9f77-6051593acd8d)